ontodev/robot/docs/extract.md

 NOTE: The `extract` command works on the input ontology, not its imports.
 To extract from imports you should first [merge](/merge).

-The `--method` options fall into two groups: Syntactic Locality Module Extractor (SLME) and Minimal Information for Reuse of External Ontology Term (MIREOT).
+The `--method` options fall into two groups: Syntactic Locality Module Extractor (SLME) and Minimum Information to Reference an External Ontology Term (MIREOT).

 - STAR: use the SLME to extract a fixpoint-nested module
 - TOP: use the SLME to extract a top module